 We take the bikes on a 70km.
 (43 mile) roundtrip practice run up to the Jardin de las Delicias, a waterfall on the edge of Amboró National Park.
 Hanging bridge, dirt roads, stream crossings, photo ops galore and a picnic lunch are just part of todays adventure.
 Back in town we’ll head to our hotel where we can freshen up or take a dip in the pool before dinner, then it's time for a good night's sleep before a long ride tomorrow.

-Leaving El Torno we take the new highway straight east, passing through the old mission town of San José de Chiquitos, situated in the plains and then continue on to our days final destination, the quaint town of Santiago de Chiquitos in the red hills of the Sunsas range.
-We sleep at a rustic hostal that used to serve as an indigenous school.
+Leaving Santa Cruz we take the new highway straight east, passing through the old mission town of San José de Chiquitos, situated in the plains and then continue on to our days final destination, the quaint town of Santiago de Chiquitos in the red hills of the Sunsas range.

 A moderate hike up to the Cerro de Santiago reveals one of the best views in Eastern Bolivia, overlooking the still-virgen Tucavaca valley.
 Then we go down to Aguas Calientes for a relaxing soak in the hot springs.

 The hiway back to San Jose winds through the red hills down to San Jose, where we visit Santa Cruz la Vieja (the remains of the first city of Santa Cruz) and the lovely 17th century church, the only one in Eastern Bolivia built of stone.